vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/01-introduction.md

 Right off the bat, FastEndpoints looked like it offered a similar, no-nonsense, cohesive approach to development.

-Now, as nice as all that seemed, it just felt like a nice alternative.

-Much like SvelteKit, it felt like it would be a framework that would always live in the shadow of the status quo.
+That said, much like SvelteKit, it felt like it would be a framework that would always live in the shadow of the status quo.

 It didn't seem like many would be too eager to move away from the stock-standard MediatR-based approach that I've seen in 90% of the projects I've worked on.